A New Technique for Weaving any Objects

-What is grapevine?
+What is Random-Weave?

 Random-weave is a technique for weaving baskets that follows no discernible pattern, and thus appears to be random.
 Using all kinds of materials, you start with an initial loop of vines or bark.
 The final product looks like a flurry of materials overlapping and criss-crossing in a random way to create a finished shape.